txt/se17/doc/50effort.md

 E.g. here are the COCOMO set.
-Do not treat them as gospel, just illustrative of the range of factors that might influence a software project
+Do not treat them as gospel, just illustrative of the range of factors that might influence a software project:

-[^cocomo]: Boehm, Barry W., Ray Madachy, and Bert Steece.
+- Boehm, Barry W., Ray Madachy, and Bert
+Steece.
 Software cost estimation with Cocomo II with Cdrom.
 Prentice Hall PTR, 2000.